Alaska: Languages

 In the 2011 American Community Survey, 83.4% of people over the age of five spoke only English at home.
 About 3.5% spoke Spanish at home, 2.2% spoke another Indo-European language, about 4.3% spoke an Asian language (including Tagalog), and about 5.3% spoke other languages at home.
 In 2019, the American Community Survey determined 83.7% spoke only English, and 16.3% spoke another language other than English.
 The most spoken European language after English was Spanish, spoken by approximately 4.0% of the state population.
 Collectively, Asian and Pacific Islander languages were spoken by 5.6% of Alaskans.
 Since 2010, 5.2% of Alaskans speak one of the state's 20 Indigenous languages, known locally as "Native languages".
+Alaska is also known for a distinctive dialect of Russian, named Alaskan Russian.

 The Alaska Native Language Center at the University of Alaska Fairbanks claims that at least twenty Alaska Native languages exist and there are also some languages with different dialects.
 Most of Alaska's Native languages belong to either the Eskimo–Aleut or Na-Dene language families.
 Some languages are thought to be isolates (e.g., Haida) or have not yet been classified (e.g., Tsimshianic).
 In 2014, nearly all of Alaska's Native languages were classified as either threatened, shifting, moribund, nearly extinct, or dormant languages.

 In October 2014, the governor of Alaska signed a bill declaring the state's 20 Indigenous languages to have official status.
 This bill gave them symbolic recognition as official languages, though they have not been adopted for official use within the government.
 In May 2024, a bill replaced Tanana with Middle Tanana and Lower Tanana, added Cupʼig and Wetał.
 The 23 languages that were included in the bill are: